Shopping Links

 US DVD Review

-Animeigo originally released the series on two hybrid DVDs, then later on a combined special edition.
+AnimEigo originally released the series on two hybrid DVDs, then later on a combined special edition.
 The original discs boast digitally remastered video, audio commentary by voice actors Juliet Cesario, Scott Simpson, Pamela Widener and the dub voice director, Scott Houlel, a music and sound effects only audio track, and an image gallery.

 The box set adds "Dub Your Own OMG," an interview with Producer Toru Miura, "Inside Nekomi Tech," karaoke, and even more images.

-Content Guide
+Parental Guide

 Almost nothing objectionable in the story, except for a few of Urd's not-so-subtle hints, making for a 10-up at most.